 Absolutely yes.
 You are facing a possible prison sentence.
 Whether you hire us, or someone else, a theft defense attorney can help you fight the charge, mitigate the potential penalty, and give you the best possible chance of avoiding jail time and a permanent felony conviction on your record.

-If you have been charged with Dealing In Stolen Property in Okaloosa County, call Flaherty & Merrifield for a free, confidential consultation at (850) 243-6097.
+If you have been charged with Dealing In Stolen Property in Fort Walton Beach, call Flaherty & Merrifield at (850) 243-6097 for a free, confidential case review.